Tischler graphs of critically fixed rational maps and their applications: Combinatorial classification of critically fixed rational maps

 \subsection{From graphs to maps}

-Let $\sG=(V,E)$ be a planar embedded graph without isolated vertices, that is, $\deg_\sG(v)\geq 1$ for all $v\in V$.
-We construct a branched covering map $\widetilde{f}_\sG:\CDach\to\CDach$ by \emph{blowing up} each edge of the graph $\sG$ in the sense of Pilgrim-Tan Lei \cite[\S 2.5]{PT} (starting with the identity map on $\CDach$).
-Namely, we cut the sphere $\CDach$ open along the interior of each edge and glue in a closed Jordan region ``patch'' inside each slit along the boundaries.
-Each complementary component of the union of the patches is then mapped by $\widetilde{f}_\sG$ homeomorphically to the corresponding face of $\sG$.
+Let $\sG=(V,E)$ be a connected planar embedded graph with exactly $n$ edges.
+We now define a (topological) branched covering map $\widetilde{f}_\sG\colon \CDach\to\CDach$ obtained from the identity map on $\CDach$ by \emph{blowing up} each edge of the graph $\sG$ in the sense of Pilgrim and Tan Lei \cite[\S 2.5]{PT}.
+Informally, we cut the sphere $\CDach$ open along the interior of each edge and glue in a closed Jordan region ``patch'' inside each slit along the boundary.
+Each complementary component of the union of the patches is then mapped by $\widetilde{f}_\sG$ homeomorphically onto the corresponding face of $\sG$.
 At the same time, $\widetilde{f}_\sG$ maps the interior of each Jordan region patch homeomorphically onto the complement of the respective edge.
 We present a formal construction below.